badlydrawnrob/print-first-css/README.md

 1. **Normalize** doesn't compile properly because of the `.` in the `npm` folder name.
 Added to `/partials` for now.
     + Pull in via `npm` and overwrite `/partials/_normalize.styl`
-2. **Nested queries**: IE11 does not support nested queries
 2. **Hashes** fail silently if they've been used but not declared.
     - `$this.hash.isnt.setup` but is referenced, with no errors given
 3. **Image sizes** should stick to the `4sp/px` grid wherever possible